-Also known as: Medi-Quik, Mycitracin Triple Antibiotic, Neosporin, Septa, Tribiotic Plus, Triple Antibiotic
+Also known as: Medi-Quik, Mycitracin Triple Antibiotic, NEO TO GO!, Neosporin, Septa, Tribiotic Plus, Triple Antibiotic

 The following information is NOT intended to endorse drugs or recommend therapy.
 While these reviews might be helpful, they are not a substitute for the expertise, skill, knowledge and judgement of healthcare practitioners in patient care.

 Learn more about Bacitracin/neomycin/polymyxin b.

 Reviews for Bacitracin/neomycin/polymyxin b to treat Bacterial Skin Infection

 Neosporin (bacitracin / neomycin / polymyxin b): "I use it on cuts and scrapes for the whole family and it significantly contributes to healing with no side effects.
 We only apply it a couple times a day, for just a few days."

 |4 users found this comment helpful.
 Did you?
 Yes No||Report as inappropriate|

 Neosporin (bacitracin / neomycin / polymyxin b): "I had burned my arm with a curling iron on Saturday and within a week I had put Neosporin on at least 8 times a day to keep my burn moist and I was also using bandages to help keep it on during work and at bed time.
 My arm had become swollen and it itched a lot.
 I thought the itching was due to it healing.
 I decided to go the doctor due to the swelling.
 The swelling was approximately two inches by three inches.
 Well come to find out I was using too much Neosporin and using it longer than you should.
 The doctor said I have Cellulitis and I have to take the antibiotic Keflex for 10 days to get rid of it.
 Always see the doctor first."